Kaitoke

 The first Youth Hostel in the North Island was established in the old Ministry of Works barracks at Kaitoke, which were behind the Post Office and alongside the Kaitoke Hall.
 The Post Office, the Hall, and the Youth Hostel were the only buildings of the settlement.
-Other facilities include a small airstrip operated by the Upper Valley Gliding Club for the purposes of gliding the area's thermals.

-The Pakuratahi River flows through the eastern Kaitoke Basin from its source in the Remutaka Ranges.
+The Pākuratahi River flows through the eastern Kaitoke Basin from its source in the Remutaka Ranges.
 The old route of the Wairarapa Line railway, which closed with the opening of the Rimutaka Tunnel in November 1955, ran from Upper Hutt via Maymorn to Kaitoke and around Goat Rock up the Pakuratahi to the Summit, and from there, because of excessive steepness, the Fell mountain railway system was used to aid trains on the Rimutaka Incline between Summit and Cross Creek.
 This railway is now the Remutaka Rail Trail.
 The Hutt River has its source to the north of Kaitoke, and much of the land in the vicinity is used as a water supply reserve.
 Filming, rafting, swimming and other human activity all take place downstream of the water intake.

+Recreation

-The nearby Kaitoke Regional Park was the filming location for exterior shots of Rivendell for the movie The Lord of the Rings: The Fellowship of the Ring.
+Kaitoke Regional Park has a range of facilities that attracts picnics, hiking, horse riding, swimming, camping and weddings.
+The park includes a filming location for exterior shots of Rivendell for the movie The Lord of the Rings: The Fellowship of the Ring.